szermatt/mistty/docs/source/usage.rst

   .. index:: pair: command; mistty

-  - :kbd:`M-x mistty` also creates a new MisTTY buffer the first time it is called.
-Afterwards, it'll to an existing MisTTY buffer or creating a new one, trying to guess what's most appropriate.
+  - :kbd:`M-x mistty` creates a new MisTTY buffer the first time it is called.
+Afterwards, it'll try to guess what's most appropriate, displaying an existing MisTTY buffer or creating a new one.

+    With a prefix argument, this command always creates a new buffer.

   .. index:: pair: command; mistty-other-window

-  - :kbd:`M-x mistty-other-window` does the same, but opens a buffer in another window.
+  - :kbd:`M-x mistty-other-window` does the same, but opens the buffer in another window.

 .. _term-vs-scroll: